Jennifer Hrstic

 Somatic Therapy: Releasing the Weight

 Grief is often stuck in the nervous system as a collapse or freeze response.
-Somatic therapy helps you notice where grief lives in your body (a tightness in the throat, a heaviness in the chest) and uses gentle techniques to help move the shock of the loss so you can breathe deeply again.
+Somatic Therapy helps you notice where grief lives in your body and uses gentle techniques to move the tension so you can breathe deeply again.

 Our therapists are trained in multiple approaches so we can build a plan as unique as you are.